damolinx/vscode-macros/README.md

 3. From the [Command Palette](https://code.visualstudio.com/api/references/contribution-points#contributes.commands) use the `Run Macro (Active Editor)` command to execute your macro.

 ### Commands
+* `New Macro…`: creates a new macro with sample contents.
 * `Run Active File as Macro`: run current editor as a macro (document will be saved before running).
 * `Rerun Last Macro`: re-run last executed macro.
 * `Run Macro…`: select a macro file from file system.